UtrechtUniversity/msl_api/api.md

  A Hoppscotch collection file is available [here](./docs/api/hoppscotch/collections/MSL%20API.json).

 ## Available resources
-The API offers 6 domain specific endpoints, per facilities and data-publications information.
+The API offers 14 endpoints, 7 for accessing facilities and  and 7 for accessing data-publications information, based on their domain.
 All data is open accessible, no authorization is required.
 + [Data-publications](#data-publications)
    + [rock_physics](#dp_rock_physics)
    + [analogue](#dp_analogue)